 A high alcohol level as revealed on an alcohol test can increase mandatory minimum punishments.
 An aggravating factor like a child in the car, or a very high speed limit before a person operating the car is pulled over, are other potential problem issues that can increase the likelihood of having an OUI conviction on your permanent record.
 But do not plead guilty without first talking to John Webb, who has helped his clients avoid a lifetime of expensive penalties and diminished potential.

-If you are wondering if your first DUI is a felony, over 90% of the time a first offense drunk driving charge is classified as a misdemeanor according to Maine DUI laws.
+If you are wondering if your first offense OUI in Maine is a felony, over 90% of the time a first offense drunk driving charge is classified as a misdemeanor according to Maine DUI laws.

 In addition to the drunk driving criminal case penalties imposed by the State of Maine for DUI offenses, IF CONVICTED, your case disposition will also be reported to your home state or to your Canadian province.
 In almost every case, this will result in your home state or province suspending your driver’s license and taking away your driving privilege.